Open-Systems-Pharmacology/Carbamazepine-Model/Evaluation/Input/Content/Section2.2_Data.md

 ### 2.2.1 In vitro / physicochemical Data

-A literature search was performed to collect available information on physicochemical properties of carbamazepine and carbamazepine-10,11-epoxide.
+A literature search was performed to collect available information on physicochemical properties of carbamazepine.
 The information is summarized in the table below.

 | **Parameter**                            | **Unit**                 | **Value**                                 | Source                            | **Description**                                         |
 |:---------------------------------------- | ------------------------ | ----------------------------------------- | --------------------------------- | ------------------------------------------------------- |